Ice cream

 Ice cream is a frozen dessert typically made from milk or cream that has been flavoured with a sweetener, either sugar or an alternative, and a spice, such as cocoa or vanilla, or with fruit, such as strawberries or peaches.
 Food colouring is sometimes added in addition to stabilizers.
 The mixture is cooled below the freezing point of water and stirred to incorporate air spaces and prevent detectable ice crystals from forming.
 It can also be made by whisking a flavoured cream base and liquid nitrogen together.
 The result is a smooth, semi-solid foam that is solid at very low temperatures (below 35 F).
 It becomes more malleable as its temperature increases.

-Ice cream may be served in dishes, eaten with a spoon, or licked from edible wafer ice cream cones held by the hands as finger food.
-Ice cream may be served with other desserts—such as cake or pie—or used as an ingredient in cold dishes—like ice cream floats, sundaes, milkshakes, and ice cream cakes—or in baked items such as Baked Alaska.
+Ice cream may be served in dishes, eaten with a spoon, or licked from edible wafer hand-held ice cream cones as finger food.
+Ice cream may be served with other desserts such as cake or pie, used as an ingredient in cold dishes such as ice cream floats, sundaes, milkshakes, and ice cream cakes, or in baked items such as Baked Alaska.
+It is often sold in dedicated ice cream parlors, carts, stands or vans.

-Italian ice cream is gelato.
+The Italian word for ice cream, gelato ("frozen"), is often used in English.
 Frozen custard is a type of rich ice cream.
 Soft serve is softer and is often served at amusement parks and fast-food restaurants in the United States.
 Ice creams made from cow's milk alternatives, such as goat's or sheep's milk, or milk substitutes (e.g., soy, oat, cashew, coconut, almond milk, or tofu), are available for those who are lactose intolerant, allergic to dairy protein, or vegan.
-Banana "nice cream" (Note: Not to be confused with the small-batch ice cream business Nice Cream.) is a 100% fruit-based vegan alternative.
-Frozen yoghurt, or "froyo", is similar to ice cream but uses yoghurt and can be lower in fat.
-Fruity sorbets or sherbets are not ice creams but are often available in ice cream shops.
+Banana "nice cream" (Note: There is also a small-batch ice cream business called Nice Cream.) is a 100% fruit-based vegan alternative.
+Frozen yoghurt, or "froyo", is similar to ice cream but uses yoghurt, and is usually lower in fat.
+Fruity sorbets or sherbets without dairy content are usually also sold in ice cream shops.

-The meaning of the name ice cream varies from one country to another.
-In some countries, such as the United States and the United Kingdom, ice cream applies only to a specific variety, and most governments regulate the commercial use of the various terms according to the relative quantities of the main ingredients, notably the amount of butterfat from cream.
-Products that do not meet the criteria to be called ice cream, usually due to being reduced fat (often through cost reduction), are sometimes labelled frozen dairy dessert instead.
-In other countries, such as Italy and Argentina, one word is used for all variants.
+The legal definition of the name ice cream varies from country to country.
+In some countries, such as the United States and the United Kingdom, the term ice cream applies only to products meeting a defined specification; most governments regulate the commercial use of the various terms according to the relative quantities of the main ingredients, notably the amount of butterfat from cream.
+In the UK "dairy ice cream" is more restrictive than "ice cream" alone.
+Products containing milk or cream that do not meet the criteria to be called ice cream, usually due to being reduced fat (often to reduce cost), are sometimes labelled frozen dairy dessert instead.
+In some other countries the name of the dessert makes no mention of cream, and is applicable to non-dairy desserts.